dragonnodejs/app-skeleton/README.md

     modules: {
         directory: {
             example: {
-                // configuration of the module
+                // Configuration for the module
             }
         }
     }